advra/6502-Emulator/readme.md

 ## 6502 CPU Emulator

-Motivation: The 6502 is used by various emulators including the CHIP8 and Game Boy.
-This project serves to explore project organization, cross-platform compatible-code and understanding the chip's implementation.
-(And an excuse to delve as an intro to audio processing in the future)
+Motivation: The 6502 is used by various emulators including the CHIP8, SNES and Game Boy.
+This project serves for code organization, cross-platform compatiblility and chip implementation.
+(Also an excuse to jump into DSP for audio)

 ### Requirements:
 ```